Competitor products launched against one of our leading brands (e.g. generics or a superior product profile).

 Continuing pressure on reducing antibiotic use.

-The issue of the potential transfer of increased antibacterial resistance from food producing animals to humans is subject to regulatory discussions.
+The issue of the potential transfer of antibacterial resistance from food producing animals to humans is subject to regulatory discussions.

 In some countries this has led to government recommendations on reducing the use of antibiotics in food producing animals.